jagrajs/view-count-analysis/README.md

 # MIT Course View Count Analysis

-Ever notice how the view count on any YouTube MOOC (massive open online course) playlist falls with each lecture?
+Ever notice how the view count on any YouTube course playlist falls with each lecture?
 No?
-Well I did and sought to visualize it!
-Using numerical analysis and data visualization with Python, I did just that!
+Well I did and sought to visualize that!
+By analyzing a selection of MIT's most visited courses on YouTube I arrived at the following graphic:

 ![all](https://raw.githubusercontent.com/jagrajs/view-counts/master/all.png)